Maega/RatchetHax/README.md

 # RatchetHax

-Cheat Engine tables & other RE/modding tools for the Ratchet & Clank Series, including several known prototype builds
+Cheat Engine tables for the Ratchet & Clank Series, including several known prototype builds.
+Useful for cheating, speedrunning, modding, reverse engineering and everything in between.

+Compatible with PCSX2 1.6.0, your mileage may vary on other versions.

 **:construction: Cheat tables are currently a work-in-progress and may be unfinished, have missing sections or incorrect addresses :construction:**

 These cheat tables are intended to be friendly for beginners, all listed addresses have dropdown menus to select supported values.

+Issues and Pull Requests are welcome :thumbsup:

 ## :information_source: Features